-It’s 4.5 kilometres from Lobuche to Gorakshep, around 2.8 miles.
+It’s 4.5 kilometers from Lobuche to Gorakshep, around 2.8 miles.

 Lobuche to Gorakshep Altitude Gain

-The altitude of Lobuche is 4910m, the altitude of Gorakshep is 5140 m.
+The altitude of Lobuche is 4910m, and the altitude of Gorakshep is 5140 m.
 In the afternoon we’ll be trekking to Base Camp where the altitude is 5364m.
-Today although we’ll gain 454 metres we will be sleeping at 5140 m, so in reality it’s a gain of 230 m.
+Today although we’ll gain 454 meters we will be sleeping at 5140 m, so in reality, it’s a gain of 230 m.

 Lobuche to Gorakshep Time Trekking

 We took 2 hours to trek from Lobuche to Gorakshep plus an hour stop for lunch

 Lobuche to Gorakshep Trail Conditions